awsdocs/amazon-s3-userguide/doc_source/VirtualHosting.md

 Amazon S3 sees only the original hostname `www.example.com` and is unaware of the CNAME mapping used to resolve the request\.

 Any Amazon S3 endpoint can be used in a CNAME\.
 For example, `s3.ap-southeast-1.amazonaws.com` can be used in CNAMEs\.
 For more information about endpoints, see [Request Endpoints](MakingRequests.md#RequestEndpoints)\.
+To create a static website using a custom domain, see [Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)

 **To associate a hostname with an Amazon S3 bucket using CNAMEs**